Tens of thousands rally in Georgia to denounce the parliamentary election they say was rigged

 “We are not going to enter this parliament.
 We refuse all mandates,” he said.
 “We are not going to enter into any negotiations.
 We are going to fight until victory and we promise you, we will definitely win together.”

+Zourabichvili told the crowd “a complete picture must be drawn of how this massive, systematic theft of votes took place,” adding it was an “unprecedented, pre-planned operation that robbed us of our votes, our parliament, and our constitution.”
+She has not detailed any evidence.

-Natia Chachava, who was wrapped in the Georgian flag, said the demonstrators “don’t want Russia, we don’t want to back to Russia or back to the Soviet Union.”
+Protester Natia Chachava, wrapped in the Georgian flag, said the demonstrators “don’t want Russia, we don’t want to back to Russia or back to the Soviet Union.”

 Student Lana Togonidze, 20, said she hoped the West “will see that the Georgian people are not standing by this government, we hope they will not recognize these elections as legitimate, and they will not validate this government.”